digitranslab/jumpstart/docs/docs/gitsync.md

 ## Setting up GitSync

 :::info
-- ToolJet support git repo managers like GitHub, GitLab, Bitbucket, AWS CodeCommit, and Azure Repos.
+- JumpStart support git repo managers like GitHub, GitLab, Bitbucket, AWS CodeCommit, and Azure Repos.
 - Only Admins have the permission to configure the GitSync feature on workspace level.
 - The default branch name for the git repository should be **master**.
 :::